kredati/cin2999f21/syllabus.md

 * Writing and arguing with problems
 * Teaching questions & problems

-#### Week 10, November 19: Introductions
+#### Week 12, December 6: Introductions
 * Reread Booth et al., _Craft of Research_, ch.
 16, “Introductions and Conclusions”
-* Hayot, _Elements_, ch.
-11, “Introductions”

 Homework due:
-* Rewritten introduction.
+* Rewritten introduction

 In-class visit:
-* **Faculty visit**: James Cahill.
+* **Faculty visit**: TBA.

 Topics covered:
 * What introductions do.
 * Peer review of rewritten introductions.
 * Teaching students introductions.

-#### Week 11, November 26: “Journals Club,” abstracts, next steps
+#### Week 12, part 2, December 9: “Journals Club,” abstracts, next steps
 Reading due:
-* “Journals club” essays
-* Bolker, _Writing Your Dissertation_, chs.
-4 & 7
-* Revisit Hayot, ch.
-5
 * [On proposals](./on_proposals.md)

 Homework due:
+* Submit portfolio of porcess documents:
+  * Plan for revision
+  * Précis for two exam lists
+  * Theme & character paragraph revisions
+  * Problem & structure etudes
+  * Rewritten introduction
-* Rough sketch of/elevator pitch for a dissertation project.
+* Rough sketch of/elevator pitch for a dissertation project
 * Continue work on revisions.

-#### Week 12, December 3: Applying and presenting
-* No reading for proseminar; work on your papers & exam lists.

-Possible in-class visit:
-* Final, pending in-class visit: Alberto Zambenedetti (to be confirmed)

-Homework due:
-* Rough draft of one exam preface & list, in consultation with your supervisor.
-* Conference proposal abstract.

-#### During finals period: a conference
-Mini-conference to be scheduled during finals period. _To be semi-public (CSI community invited) or not, according to consensus._
+#### January, early weeks, date TBD: Annual 2nd-year PhD conference
+You will present your revised conference paper to each other—and to the grads & faculty in the Institute.